mist64/cbmbus_doc/7 JiffyDOS.md

 First, the controller puts the first pair of data bits onto the two wires (CLK: #4, DATA: #5).

-The wires have to be valid for 5 µs starting after 14 µs.

 The order of bits (4-5, 6-7, 3-1, 2-0) is an optimization based on the C64/1541 port layout, minimizing shift operations.

 #### S4: Controller puts data bits #6 and #7 onto wires